ladymargehagan/Group26_AfricanFabricStyleGAN-Batiq/README.md

 </p>

 ## Project Overview 💡
 This project aims to develop a machine-learning model to generate African Batik prints using StyleGAN.
-The primary goal is to produce high-quality, unique Batik designs that can be used by artisans and designers.
+The primary goal is to produce unique Batik designs that can be used by artisans and designers.
 The project involves data collection, model development, validation, testing, and creating a user-friendly interface for generating new prints.

 ## Dataset 📊
-We use a custom dataset containing images of African Batik prints.
-The dataset includes various Batik patterns and designs.
-We preprocess the data by handling missing values, resizing images, and normalizing pixel values.
+We used a kaggle dataset containing images of African Batik prints.
+We preprocess the data by resizing images and normalizing pixel values.
 [Link to Kaggle dataset here](https://www.kaggle.com/datasets/mikuns/african-fabric)

 ## Data Preprocessing 📋
 The data preprocessing involves:
-- Cleaning the data by removing any missing or inconsistent values.
 - Resizing images to a consistent size for model input.
 - Normalizing pixel values to the range [-1, 1].